mmesh/docs/docs/platform/getting-started/quickstart.md

+---
+title: Quick Start
+description: mmesh is an innovative network, automation, monitoring and management platform that lets you easily create your own virtual topology to integrate your on-prem and multi-cloud environments in minutes.
+status: new
+---

 # Quick Start

 mmesh is an innovative network, automation, monitoring and management platform that lets you easily create your own virtual topology to integrate your on-prem and multi-cloud environments in minutes.